U.S. top court to examine how government agency reviews patents

 NEW YORK The U.S. Supreme Court will consider whether a federal agency's procedures have made it too easy to successfully cancel patents after agreeing on Friday to decide a case involving a vehicle speedometer that alerts drivers if they are speeding.

-Companies that are frequent targets of patent suits, including Apple Inc (AAPL.O) and Google Inc (GOOGL.O), have taken advantage of the patent office procedure, known as inter partes review (IPR), in unexpectedly high numbers since it was put in place in 2012.
+Companies that are frequent targets of patent suits, including Apple Inc and Google Inc, have taken advantage of the patent office procedure, known as inter partes review (IPR), in unexpectedly high numbers since it was put in place in 2012.

 These reviews allow anyone to challenge the validity of a patent far more cheaply and quickly than in a U.S. federal court.